hlindberg/misc-puppet-docs/improvements-arm-9.md

 to only support delegation to a lambda to do the handling of a default value.
 (It is still useful for other kinds of transformations of the result, so it should not be removed)

-To future proof the function while also making it more useful it should support the following signatures:
+To future-proof the function while also making it more useful it should support the following signatures:

     lookup(String key)